NatMon/seneca-college/IPC144/Workshops/Workshop 2/README.md

-# LAB 2 - Computations
+# Lab 2 - Computations

 In this workshop, you will continue your development of a text based game "Code Quest!".
 This workshop focuses on retrieving input from the user, use of different variable types and executing basic arithmetic calculations.